zoobab/ch340g-bitbanging/README.md

 Price
 =====

 You can get those adaptors by a pack of 10 for 10EUR via Aliexpress.com.
+Standalone you can find them at 0.88EUR, or just the chip in SOP16 format at around 0.44EUR.

 Usage
 =====